St. Charles Community Unit School District 303: Staff

 District 303 employs about 1,750 full and part-time staffers in 2005-06, including about 1,065 certificated staff.
 That number includes about 1,000 teachers.

 Staff are represented by four professional associations: the St. Charles Education Association (representing certificated staff); the St. Charles Transportation and Maintenance Association; the St. Charles Educational Support Professionals Association; and the Therapy Association of St. Charles.

 Teacher profile

 The average teacher salary in 2005 was $52,502.
 The average teacher had 10.9 years of experience in 2004-2005.
 About 57 percent of District 303 teachers hold master's degrees or higher.

 Growth

 District 303 grew significantly since the start of the 21st century.
 About 250 new students enrolled in District 303 for the 2005-06 school year.
 Growth of 300-500 new students was expected to continue for the next three to five years.

+Haines Center

+In 2015, D303 closed the Haines Middle School on S 9th St in St. Charles, Illinois, due to the re-purpose of the nearby Thompson Middle School.
+Haines is now used for PTO meetings and Staff Meetings, with the two other middle schools Thompson Middle and Wredling Middle.
+In the coming 2024-2025 school year Haines will be used for an Early Childhood Center.

+Fox Ridge

+In 2018, Fox Ridge Elementary was shut down and converted into an Early Childhood Center.
+In October 2023, The D303 School Board decided to change Fox Ridge Early Childhood Center into an Elementary School, The Early Childhood Center will be moved to the former Hanes Middle.